 What skills do you need to be a bookkeeper?
 What degree do you need?

-Often, bookkeepers work several years for an employer before they branch out on their own.
+Sometimes, bookkeepers work several years for an employer before they branch out on their own.
 This allows them to gain experience and learn everything they need to know about the job before they take on the full responsibility of individual clients.

 In addition to technical skill, certain personality traits can also help you stand out.
 Having excellent attention to detail is a must for bookkeepers since they need to ensure accuracy of financial transactions and a wide range of important figures.
 Computer and math skills are also required since you’ll be computing numbers regularly with the help of bookkeeping software programs.
 The ability to communicate effectively is important since you’ll need to interact and discuss financial matters with either an employer or your clients.

 How much money does a bookkeepers business make?

 Bookkeepers earn healthy wages in exchange for their work.
 The Bureau of Labor Statistics notes that, as of May 2017, bookkeeping, accounting, and auditing clerks earned a median annual salary of $39,240.

 Freelance bookkeepers earn $20 to $40 on average, with some charging $75 per hour, and others report earning $150 and more per hour.
 On a full-time schedule of 2,000 hours per year, that means top bookkeeper businesses can bring in $300,000 per year.

 We already mentioned how you may not need a college degree to find work as a bookkeeper.
 Typically, you only need experience in accounting to find entry-level work.
 Many employers are also willing to hire inexperienced bookkeepers provided they have the basic math and software skills.